NicoVela-GIT/anime_vault/README.md

 as well as the animation of the data loading in using "framer motion"!

 All of the data is implimented using Next.js server side features (or server actions)

+Note: You must have the most recent version of Next.js to run this application